dirkschreib/Decimal64/README.md

-# Comparison of decimal floatingpoint types in Swift
+# Comparison of decimal floating-point types in Swift

-This is a small project which compares two different implementation for a Swift `Decimal64` struct against the builtin types Double and Decimal.
+This is a small project which compares two different implementations for a Swift `Decimal64` struct against the builtin types Double and Decimal.

 ## DecimalFP64